hmenke/context-examples/GUIDE.md

-# The definitive guide to ConTeXt MkIV documentation
+# The definitive guide to ConTeXt MkIV and LMTX documentation

 On the [mailing list][list] (sign up, do it!) and on [TeX - LaTeX Stack Exchange][texsx] (*abbr.:* TeX.SX) I often read the complaint